Local Tools

 Read-before-write contract

-write_file and sed against an existing file are blocked unless the same session has previously called read_file or read_file_range on that path.
-The model receives a soft denial it can act on: it sees a tool result instructing it to read the file first, then retry the write.
-New files (paths that do not yet exist) are unaffected.
+The model receives a soft denial it can act on: it sees a tool result instructing it to read the file first, then retry the mutation.

 This is a deterministic guard — no LLM judgement involved — designed to prevent confabulated edits to files the model has never seen.
 The contract is scoped per session: a read in one contenox session does not satisfy a write in another.
 The state lives in a private local_fs_reads table the tool maintains itself; the chain engine has no visibility into it.